ARTICLES OF INCORPORATION

 d.
 Campaigning.
 If more than one (1) candidate is nominated for any office, including Board of Directors, it shall be the policy of the Association that no election campaign of any kind shall be fostered or conducted by or on behalf of any candidate.
 The ballots shall be accompanied by appropriate biographies prepared by the Nominating Committee and a statement of intent by each candidate.
 If more than one (1) candidate is nominated for any office, including Board of Directors, the position of such candidates on the ballot shall be determined by the drawing of lots.

 e.
 Ballot Eligibility and Tabulation.
-No ballot shall be counted unless it is received at the office of the Association no later than thirty (30) days prior to the next Annual Meeting.
-Ballots may be submitted by letter or by electronic means approved by the Board that assures the principles of only eligible members voting, one vote for each eligible member and anonymity of votes.
-All letter-ballots shall be verified for eligibility of the voter by comparing the name on the outside of the envelope with the membership list on file, in the presence of the committee of three (3) tellers appointed by the President.
-The tellers shall remove and destroy all outside envelopes and shall then proceed with the tabulation including electronic ballots, if any.
+No ballot shall be counted unless it is received at the office of the Association no later than sixty (60) days prior to the next Annual Meeting.
+Ballots may be submitted by letter or by electronic means approved by the Board that assures the principles of only Voting Members voting, one vote for each Voting Member and anonymity of votes.
+All letter-ballots shall be verified for eligibility of the voter by comparing the name on the outside of the envelope with the membership list on file, in the presence of a committee of at least two (2) tellers appointed by the President.
+The tellers shall remove and destroy all outside envelopes and shall then proceed with the tabulation including electronic ballots.
 At least one (1) of the tellers shall be a member of the Association or an individual designated by name by the President who will certify in writing as to the appropriateness of the chain of custody of the ballots and the accuracy of the tally.
 A plurality of the votes cast will decide the election.
 In case of ties, the election will be decided by lots.

 Article V: COMMITTEES OF THE BOARD

 Section 1.
 EXECUTIVE COMMITTEE.
-The Board of Directors shall designate an Executive Committee consisting of the President, Vice President, Vice President-Elect, Secretary, and Treasurer.
+The Board of Directors shall designate an Executive Committee consisting of the President, Vice President, Vice President-Elect, Secretary, and Treasurer, and may also appoint the Executive Director (as defined in Article VI, Section 9 of these Bylaws) and/or Immediate Past President (as defined in Article VI, Section 2 of these Bylaws) as ex officio members of the Executive Committee authorized to attend all meetings of the Executive Committee and participate in all discussions, but with no right to vote in any decision by the Executive Committee.
 During the interval between meetings of the Board of Directors, the Executive Committee shall possess and may exercise all the powers of the Board of Directors in the management and direction of the business and affairs of the Association, in such a manner as they shall deem best for the interest of the Association in all cases in which specific directions shall not have been given by the Board of Directors.

 During the interval between meetings of the Executive Committee, the President shall possess and may exercise such powers vested in the Executive Committee as from time to time may be conferred upon him by resolution of the Board of Directors or of the Executive Committee.